3. Tantra's Diverse Streams - Right-Hand, Left-Hand & The Guru's Role

 A. An Overview of Major Tantric Paths: Right-Hand, Left-Hand, Kashmir Shaivism, and Shakta Traditions

-A common way to categorize Hindu Tantra is the Right-Hand Path (Dakṣiṇācāra) and the Left-Hand Path (Vāmācāra).1 This isn't just about "safe" vs. "dangerous," but different approaches to spiritual growth.
-One path works within societal norms, emphasizing gradual development (Right-Hand), while the other might intentionally challenge norms to break through conditioning (Left-Hand).
+A common way to group Hindu Tantra is by the Right-Hand Path (Dakṣiṇācāra) and the Left-Hand Path (Vāmācāra).
+This isn't just a split between "safe" and "dangerous," but rather two different ways of tackling spiritual growth.
+One path works with the rules of society, focusing on slow, steady development (Right-Hand), while the other might deliberately challenge those rules to break through mental habits (Left-Hand).

 Right-Hand Path (Dakṣiṇācāra / White Tantra):